prayagnshah/End-to-End-Pipeline/README.md

 ### Setting up Lambda Functions

 1. **Data Transfer Lambda Function**: This Lambda function is triggered when new data is uploaded to the original S3 bucket.
 It copies the data to another S3 bucket to ensure the original data remains intact.
+Just copying the data from one S3 bucket to another S3 bucket in JSON format.

-Code to get the data transfer lambda function is [here]()
+Code to get the data transfer lambda function is [here](docs/zillow_data_copy_json.py)

 Make sure you trigger the Lambda function with the S3 bucket named **zillow-etl**.

 2. **JSON to CSV Conversion Lambda Function**: This Lambda function converts the JSON data to CSV format before transferring it to Amazon Redshift.

-Code to get the JSON to CSV conversion lambda function is [here]()
+Code to get the JSON to CSV conversion lambda function is [here](docs/zillow_transformation_convert_to_csv_lambda.py)

 Make sure you trigger the Lambda function with the S3 bucket named **zillow-copy-of-raw-json-bucket**.